Advertisement NOT aimed at teenagers:

-Diet pills are not really advisable for teenager since they require all the right nutrients for them to grow and develop into healthier individuals.
+Diet pills are NOT advisable for teenagers since they require all the right nutrients for them to grow and develop into healthier individuals.
 Diet and weight loss products should never target children and adolescents based on the simple fact that these kids are still developing.
 Dieting will deprive them of the essential nutrients, vitamins, and minerals they need to grow healthy.
 Unfortunately, the problem is actually not in the lack or insufficient amounts of nutrients but rather the overabundance of calories and the disproportionate portioning of carbohydrates, fats, and proteins.

 Kids today are more into greasy, oily, deep-fried fatty foods as well as calorie-rich, super sweet foods.
 They don’t exercise as well.
 And the incidence of metabolic problems normally seen among the members of the adult population is now creeping into the younger age group.